crossminer/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform.md

 Open Eclipse and import all projects from the top level directory of the Scava code (`File -> Import -> Maven -> Existing Maven Projects`), and wait for all the projects to compile without errors.

-Meanwhile, the Eclipse IDE would suggest you to install a set of m2e-connectors iincluding [Tycho Plugin](https://www.eclipse.org/tycho/).
+Meanwhile, the Eclipse IDE would suggest you to install a set of m2e-connectors including [Tycho Plugin](https://www.eclipse.org/tycho/).
 <br/>
 <img src="images/m2e-connectors.png" height="500px" width="500px"><br/>